kevinfarrugia/react-recipes/recipes/error-boundaries.md

 </ErrorBoundary>
 ```

-## Where to put your Error Boundaries
+## Where to put your error boundaries

 You can generally write a single `ErrorBoundary` component and use it in as many placess as you need it.
 A single boundary that wraps the entire app can be a starting point, but we could also add a few in major areas of the app that can work independently of one another.